eu-digital-identity-wallet/eudi-docs-site/docs/index.md

 # EU Digital Identity Wallet
 ## Digital Identity Regulation

-Under the [Electronic Identification, Authentication and Trust Services (eIDAS) Regulation](https://digital-strategy.ec.europa.eu/en/policies/eidas-regulation), EU Member States may, on a voluntary basis, notify and recognise, national electronic identification schemes in their Member States.
+:smile: :heavy_exclamation_mark: Under the [Electronic Identification, Authentication and Trust Services (eIDAS) Regulation](https://digital-strategy.ec.europa.eu/en/policies/eidas-regulation), EU Member States may, on a voluntary basis, notify and recognise, national electronic identification schemes in their Member States.
 The recognition of notified electronic identification became mandatory in 2018.
 Yet, there is no requirement for Member States to develop a national electronic identification and to make it interoperable with those in other Member States.
 This has led to discrepancies between countries.
 The new Regulation on digital identity addresses shortcomings in eIDAS by improving the effectiveness of the framework and extending its benefits to the private sector.
 Member States will offer citizens and businesses digital wallets that will be able to link various aspects of their national digital identities.
 These may be provided by public authorities or the private sector, if they are recognized by the Member States.